flare-foundation/verifier-indexer-api/CONTRIBUTING.md

 yarn test coverage
 ```

-#### Option 2: Spinning Up a Database from a Dump and Persisting It

-Depending on your source, create a database instance using the following command:
+#### Manual testing

+To test a specific verifier type you can also instantiate only the relevant indexer db.
+For example, for `btc` verifier type:

 ```bash
 yarn test make_db btc
 ```

+This will create and start a local Postgres database server with the Bitcoin testnet snapshot.

 Once the database is up and running, you can start a local server and manually send requests.
 For this setup, set the
 following environment variables to your `.env` file: